Cover Letters

 • Best for: Academic, government, or highly structured organizations

-What If You Really Can't Find the Name?
+What If You Really Cannot Find the Name?
 (Exhaustive Search Checklist)

 Step-by-Step Search Process